apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 - Explicitly
 - Implicitly, based on
-    - JDK version,
+    - JDK version
-    - Operating system,
+    - Operating system
-    - system properties,
+    - system properties
-    - packaging properties, and
+    - packaging properties
     - presence of files

 Refer to the sections below for details.